 - Coroners, Medical Examiners and Funeral Directors.
-Health Services may disclose your treatment records to a coroner or medical examiner for the purpose of identifying a deceased person, determining cause of death, or other duties as authorized by law.
-Health Services may also release treatment records to funeral directors as necessary to carry out their duties.
+Health Care may disclose your treatment records to a coroner or medical examiner for the purpose of identifying a deceased person, determining cause of death, or other duties as authorized by law.
+Health Care may also release treatment records to funeral directors as necessary to carry out their duties.

 - Specialized Government Functions.
-Health Services may use and disclose treatment records regarding:
+Health Care may use and disclose treatment records regarding:

 - Military and veteran activities;